MicrosoftDocs/security/compass/esae-retirement.md

 While not a mainstream recommendation, this architectural pattern is valid in a limited set of scenarios.

 In these exception cases, the organization must accept the increased technical complexity and operational costs of the solution.
-The organization must have a sophisticated security program to measure and monitor risk, and apply consistent operational rigor to the usage and maintenance of the ESAE solution.
+The organization must have a sophisticated security program to measure risk, monitor risk, and apply consistent operational rigor to the usage and maintenance of the ESAE implementation.

 Example scenarios include: